dynamic/silverstripe-docker-compose/README.md

 `docker-machine env projectname`

-Connect your shell to the new machine:
+Connect your shell to the new machine.
+You need to do this each time you open a new shell or restart your machine:

 `eval "$(docker-machine env projectname)"`